 Leaving the EU means your business or organisation may also need to prepare for change.

 The information set out on these pages is aimed at helping you to understand how leaving the EU may affect your business or organisation and what you can do to get ready.

 Due to the dynamic nature of this programme of work, the content of this section of the website is not an exhaustive source of information.
 It will be updated on an ongoing basis as and when further information becomes available.

 Advice and guidance in the form of questions & answers for a range of agricultural, environmental and rural matters.

 Latest news, publications and guidance notes in relation to Brexit

-DAERA organised a series of information events across Northern Ireland to help agri-food businesses or traders who export or import, to prepare for a no deal Brexit.
-Presentations delivered at the events are available at the link below:
+DAERA has delivered a series of information events across Northern Ireland to help businesses prepare for a no deal Brexit.
+You can view the presentations delivered at the events at the links below:

 Should you need to contact DAERA with Brexit related issues, you should contact the appropriate Business Area using DAERA helpline numbers linked below.
 Your call will be managed and you will be put in contact with the appropriate member of DAERA staff.